NIEM/NIEM.github.io/movement/quick-user-guide/index.md

 ---
-title: Movement – Quick User Guide:
+title: Movement – Quick User Guide
 ---

 The purpose of Movement is to help users navigate the model and create their own subsets to define an organization’s data exchanges.